CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-Here are the average annual rates for liability insurance coverage from major carriers in Nevada, ranked in the order of the cheapest to the most expensive.
-The coverage limits for these rates are $50,000 for bodily injury per person, $100,000 for bodily injury per accident and $50,000 for property damage.
+In the table below, see the average annual rates from Nevada’s top insurers for liability insurance, ranked from cheapest to most expensive.
+Coverage limits are $50,000 for bodily injury per person, $100,000 for bodily injury per accident and $50,000 for property damage.

 CompanyLiability only annual rates